khanhtran-cse/lenovo-ideapad-l340-hackintosh/README.md

 ## For HDMI

 You cannot use HDMI because HDMI is connected with GTX 1050 that was disabled in DSDT.
-To resolve this problem, I bought a USB 3.0 to HDMI adapter (about 20$).
+To resolve this problem, I bought a USB 3.0 to HDMI adapter (about 30$).
 The quality of Audio and Video is acceptable.

 Here is a adapter that support Mac OS/Windows/Linux.
-Cable USB 3.0 to HDMI Unitek Y3702.
-After getting it, you mus download kext/driver for it from DisplayLink page.
+[Cable USB 3.0 to HDMI Unitek Y3702](https://www.amazon.com/-/es/Y-3702/dp/B00DHBWFHU) (I bought it with 30$).
+After got it, you must download kext/driver for it from [DisplayLink page](https://www.displaylink.com/downloads/macos).

 ## Contact me